nvim-lua/kickstart.nvim/README.md

 Forked from kickstart.nvim for the base configurations.
 Fully customized and modularized per my liking.

--- Install nerdfont
+- Install nerdfont
--- Install lazygit
+- Install lazygit
+- Install ripgrep for treesitter

 For Go debugger

--- Install delve
+- Install delve